joshuaavalon/AvalonRestAgent.bundle/README.md

 **How do I implement an rest API metadata server?**

 Read the [schema][schema] and implement it yourself.
-If you do not know how to do itm this agent is not designed for you.
+If you do not know how to do it, this agent is not designed for you.

 **I do not want to open my metadata server to public.
 What should I do?**